VOlekh/reactnd-project-would-you-rather-starter/README.md

 # Why this project?
 This project solidify understanding of React and Redux.
 Practice:
-- improving the predictability of application’s state;
+- improves the predictability of application’s state;
-- establish strict rules for getting,
-- listening, and updating the store;
+- establish strict rules for getting, listening, and updating the store;
 - identify what state should live inside of Redux and what state should live inside of React components.

 ## Design